timgent/data-flare/README.md

 # Key Concepts
 * A `ChecksSuite` is a suite of checks that perform a given types of checks.
 The available ChecksSuites currently are:
+    * `MetricsBasedChecksSuite` - Allows you to run checks using efficiently calculated metrics on single datasets or between pairs of datasets
     * `DeequChecksSuite` - Allows you to run [deequ](https://github.com/awslabs/deequ/tree/master/src/main/scala/com/amazon/deequ)
     checks on a single DataFrame
     * `SingleDatasetChecksSuite` - Allows you to run arbitrary checks on a single DataFrame